The 9 Best Sticker Machines

 video play icon

 This wiki has been updated 28 times since it was first published in January of 2017.
 If you can turn a plain piece of paper into a work of art, a sticker maker is a tool you should add to your arsenal of gadgets.
 We've rounded up a list of the most worthy machines out there, including those that are easy to use, work with a variety of materials, and give you the creative freedom to express yourself.
 Some can even be used commercially to earn you some extra cash.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Cricut Explore Air 2